jindrichmynarz/dataquiz/README.md

 ## Development

 This application is built by [Shadow CLJS](https://shadow-cljs.github.io/docs/UsersGuide.html).
 You can run the development build via `npm run watch`.
 Tests can be run via `npm run test`.

+It is implemented in [ClojureScript](https://clojurescript.org) as a [re-frame](https://day8.github.io/re-frame/re-frame/) application.